PolyMet Mining (NYSEAMERICAN:PLM) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of PolyMet Mining (NYSEAMERICAN:PLM – Free Report) (TSE:POM) in a research report released on Sunday.
-The brokerage issued a hold rating on the basic materials company’s stock.
+Research analysts at StockNews.com began coverage on shares of PolyMet Mining (NYSEAMERICAN:PLM – Get Free Report) (TSE:POM) in a research note issued on Wednesday.
+The brokerage set a “hold” rating on the basic materials company’s stock.

-PolyMet Mining (NYSEAMERICAN:PLM – Get Free Report) (TSE:POM) last issued its quarterly earnings data on Thursday, May 11th.
-The basic materials company reported ($0.05) earnings per share (EPS) for the quarter.
+PolyMet Mining (NYSEAMERICAN:PLM – Get Free Report) (TSE:POM) last released its quarterly earnings data on Thursday, May 11th.
+The basic materials company reported ($0.05) EPS for the quarter.

 PolyMet Mining Company Profile